johnrearden/pa-data-driven-design/README.md

 **Business Requirement 3**\*  - The client is interested in evaluating the “strength and weakness”-profile for two of their main competitors Piper and Cessna by evaluating the differences in performance for different features.
 [Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, C3, D1, D2, D3, and E1

-**Business Requirement 4** - The client is interested in predicting the necessary values that an airplanes wing span (Design feature) need to take on in order to reach certain performance targets.
+**Business Requirement 4** - The client is interested in predicting the necessary values that an airplanes wing span (Design feature) need take on on in order to reach certain performance targets.
 [Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, B4, B5, C1, C2, C3, C4, C5, C6, D1, D2, D3, D4, D5, D6, and E1

 **Business Requirement 5** - The client is interested to see if any “invisible” yet distinct airplane clusters (based on features) are hiding in the data using unsupervised learning.